Emergency Roofer in Denver — Available 24/7 for Active Leaks, Storm Damage & More

 Will emergency roofing be covered by my homeowner's insurance?

-Emergency stabilization costs — including tarping — are typically covered as loss mitigation under most homeowner's policies when the underlying event (storm, tree impact) is a covered peril.
-Document the emergency response invoice and photos for the insurance file.
-Permanent repair costs depend on policy terms and damage cause.
-Full insurance guidance →
+Emergency stabilization costs — including tarping — are typically covered as loss mitigation under most homeowner policies when the underlying event is a covered peril.
+Document the emergency response invoice and all photos for the insurance file.
+Emergency tarping is submitted as a supplement to the permanent repair claim, not deducted from the settlement.
+We prepare and submit this supplement on every emergency-originated Denver project.
+Full Insurance Guidance →